 - If it had gotten wet from salt water, immerse in fresh water for 30 seconds.
 This will help prevent corrosion.

-After our GoPro had dried, it still wouldn’t work.
+In our case, we let the GoPro dried in a bag full of rice, but after 2 days it still wouldn’t work.
 The red light at the bottom would blink but the display remained blank and no sign whatsoever that it had been turned on.

 If, like us, you have followed the steps and it still isn’t working, it’s time to contact GoPro support and ask for a new unit.

 When the incident happened, our unit was already past its 1-year warranty period (by a few days).
 We also had limited internet in Thailand so it took several days for us to contact support.
 Thankfully, the GoPro’s customer service is excellent and our complaint was handled despite this.